jackdewinter/pymarkdown/newdocs/src/user-guide.md

 to the `suppress` or `ignore` features of other linters and checkers.

 **Important Note:** Pragmas are implemented as an extension because they modify the Markdown document **before** it reaches the parser and then remove themselves.

-As a result, pragmas are not visible to the Markdown parser at all.
+As a result, Pragmas are not visible to the Markdown parser at all.

-Instead, pragmas only affect the behavior of the Rules Engine.
-They dynamically enable or disable rule triggering over specific line ranges.
-They do not change the underlying Markdown content.
+Instead, Pragmas only affect the behavior of the Rule Engine.
+They dynamically enable or disable Rule Plugin triggering over specific line ranges.
+They do not change the underlying Markdown content or how it is parsed.

-This design guarantees that pragmas never alter how Markdown is parsed.
-For example, they do not affect heading structure or list nesting.
-Pragmas only control which parser outputs the Rules Engine processes, and that control determines which failures are emitted or suppressed for a given region of the document.
+This design guarantees that Pragmas never alter the Markdown structure (for example, heading levels or list nesting).
+Pragmas only control which parser outputs the Rule Engine processes and therefore which Rule Failures are emitted or suppressed for a given region of the document.

-For example, consider the following Markdown snippet:
+To see how this works in practice, consider the following Markdown snippet:

 ```Markdown
 #  My Bad Atx Heading